SLSNe/Unreal5-ImGui/README.md

 Fork Additions/Fixes
 --------------------
- - Updated core source files for Unreal Engine 5.
+ - Updated core source files for Unreal Engine 5.4.
- - Updated Dear ImGui to 1.87.
+ - Updated Dear ImGui to 1.90.9.
- - Added ImPlot v0.13 WIP.
  - `ImGui::IsKey*` now functional with all known ImGui keys.
- - Updated input handling flow to be [standard compliant](https://github.com/ocornut/imgui/issues/4921) with Dear ImGui 1.87 which makes ImGui react better at low FPS.
-Will add `IMGUI_DISABLE_OBSOLETE_KEYIO` preprocessor once I've ripped out old style input.
+ - Updated input handling flow to be [standard compliant](https://github.com/ocornut/imgui/issues/4921) with Dear ImGui 1.87 which makes ImGui react better at low FPS
  - Allowed `UTexture` for Texture Manager so render targets can also be rendered to quads rather than just being limited to using `UTexture2D` instances.
  - Added the ability to instruct ImGui context to build custom fonts (like FontAwesome).